RenderKit/ospray/doc/api.md

 their contribution is added] If `aoSamples` is zero (the default) then ambient lights cause ambient illumination (without occlusion).

-Per default the background of the rendered image will be transparent black, i.e., the alpha channel holds the opacity of the rendered objects.
-This eases transparency-aware blending of the image with an arbitrary background image by the application.
-The parameter `bgColor` can be used to already blend with a constant background color (and alpha) during rendering.

-The SciVis renderer supports depth composition with images of other renderers, for example to incorporate help geometries of a 3D UI that were rendered with OpenGL.
-The screen-sized [texture] `maxDepthTexture` must have format `OSP_TEXTURE_R32F` and flag `OSP_TEXTURE_FILTER_NEAREST`.
-The fetched values are used to limit the distance of primary rays, thus objects of other renderers can hide objects rendered by OSPRay.

 ### Path Tracer